PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 [Mainboard](#class-mainboard)::init(const MAX17260::Model &); calling [Mainboard](#class-mainboard)::init() disables battery monitoring, and
 [Result](./result.md#enum-class-result)::`InvalidState` is returned.

+On V2, charging is not available for configured battery capacities below 50 mAh.

 #### Parameters

 - **enable** [in] If `true`, battery charging is enabled; if `false`, battery charging is disabled.